Zaid-Ajaj/the-elmish-book/chapters/commands/commands.md

 ```fsharp
 val command : Cmd<'Msg>
 ```
 This type signifies that the value `command` is a command that can trigger events of type `'Msg`.
-An Elmish program using `Cmd<Msg>` is no longer a "simple program" and has an extended definition of the triplet `init`, `update` and `render`:
+An Elmish program using `Cmd<'Msg>` is no longer a "simple program" and has an extended definition of the triplet `init`, `update` and `render`:
 ```fsharp
 // Returns the initial state along with an initial command to execute
 val init : unit -> State * Cmd<Msg>